terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Jenkins.md

 1. Check in the `prj-b-cicd` project for the VPN gateway static IP addresses which have been reserved.
 These addresses are required by the Network Administrator for the configuration of the on-prem side of the VPN tunnels to GCP.

   - Assuming your network administrator already configured the on-prem end of the VPN, the CICD end of the VPN might show the message `First Handshake` for around 5 minutes.
   - When the VPN is ready, the status will show `Tunnel is up and running`.
-At this point, your Jenkins Master (on-prem) and Jenkins Agent (in `prj-b-cicd` project) must have network connectivity through the VPN.
+At this point, your Jenkins Controller (on-prem) and Jenkins Agent (in `prj-b-cicd` project) must have network connectivity through the VPN.

-1. Test a pipeline using the Jenkins Master Web UI:
+1. Test a pipeline using the Jenkins Controller Web UI:
     1. Make sure your [SSH Agent](https://plugins.jenkins.io/ssh-agent) is online and troubleshoot network connectivity if needed.
-    1. Test that your Jenkins Master can deploy a [pipeline](https://www.jenkins.io/doc/book/pipeline/getting-started/) to the Jenkins Agent located in the `prj-b-cicd` project (you can test this by running with a simple `echo "Hello World"` pipeline build).
+    1. Test that your Jenkins Controller can deploy a [pipeline](https://www.jenkins.io/doc/book/pipeline/getting-started/) to the Jenkins Agent located in the `prj-b-cicd` project (you can test this by running with a simple `echo "Hello World"` pipeline build).

 ### IV.
 Configure the Git repositories and Multibranch Pipelines in your Jenkins Master